Unhealthy Dog Tongue: White, Pale, Yellow, Blue & Purple

 1. Respiratory issues: Conditions like pneumonia and asthma can impair a dog’s oxygen intake.

-2. Heart conditions: Some heart diseases, like heart failure or defects, can impair blood circulation.
+2. Heart conditions: Certain heart diseases, such as heart failure or congenital defects, can impair blood circulation.

 3. Toxins: Some ingested toxins can hinder oxygen transport in the body, causing a bluish discoloration of the tongue and other tissues.